ACO Musician

 What I love about the ACO is that it feels like a family that I am part of.

 I love the challenge of listening to new work together with the comfort of listening to favourites.
-To hear the violin concertos especially the Max Bruch or Bach violin concertos takes me straight back to my Tuesday evenings at the Con, listening to Mr Pikler as he played while I unpacked my violin.
-So keeping the balance of new and comfort is important – keep challenging us!
+To hear the violin concertos, especially the Max Bruch or JS Bach violin concertos, takes me straight back to my Tuesday evenings at Sydney Conservatoire, listening to Mr Pikler as he played while I unpacked my violin.

 ACO Foundations Graduate